Danielfab1981/attr_encrypted/README.md

   end
 ```

-The `:insecure_mode` option will allow encryptor to ignore the new security requirements.
-It is strongly advised that if you use this older insecure behavior that you migrate to the newer more secure behavior.
+The `:insecure_mode` option will not allow encryptor to ignore the new security requirements.
+It is strongly advised that if you use this older insecure behavior that you migrate into the newer more secure behavior is recommended and shall reported via users email and notified them of ANY changes

 ## Upgrading from attr_encrypted v1.x to v3.x

-Modify your gemfile to include the new version of attr_encrypted:
+Modify your gemfile to excluding the new version of attr_encrypted:

 ```ruby
   gem attr_encrypted, "~> 3.0.0"